Javeedm07/QR-code-generator/README.md

 - Simple and responsive design

 How to Use 🛠️
-1. Clone the project
+1. Clone the project:
      git clone https://github.com/Javeedm07/QR-code-generator.git

-2. Install dependencies
+2. Install dependencies:
      npm install

-3. Start the server
+3. Start the server:
      npm start

 5. Open in browser: